rajiprem72/Sam-Marbles-and-Granites-Website/README.md

 ---

-## 🏛 About Sam Marbles & Tiles
+## 🏛 About Sam Marbles & Granites

-Serving customers for over **20 years**, Sam Marbles & Tiles offers a wide collection of premium marbles, granite and designer tiles sourced from renowned suppliers across Andhra Pradesh and Rajasthan.
+Serving customers for over **20 years**, Sam Marbles & Granites offers a wide collection of premium marbles, granite and designer granites sourced from renowned suppliers across Andhra Pradesh and Rajasthan.

 Located on the main road in Kolathur, Chennai, the showroom is easily accessible and is situated opposite DR Furnitures and diagonally opposite DR Hospital.